TheDiscordian/browser-ipfs-chat/README.md

-# libp2p chat demo
+# ipfs chat demo

-Simple all-in-one demo showing how to deploy a browser js-libp2p application.
+Simple all-in-one demo showing how to deploy a browser js-ipfs application.

 Blog post with more information coming soon!